mromanoff/switch-test/README.md

 * Use common, functional and template less components
 * User can change color Theme.
 Theme Selector (currently is not persistent, user selected state should be saved with cookie or localstorage)
 * User can Search and Filter Benefits within Search Box.
 On select user will be taking to benefit page.
+* User can Drag and Sort benefit cards.

 ## Build Setup